advertising

 home - contents - obstacles contents

 There are few paradoxes as strong as advertising--a form of communication so helpful to our economy and the well being of so many people, yet so destructive to our moral, physical, and emotional growth and fitness.
 Advertising has helped us by creating an economy based on spending, which keeps money flowing, which keeps businesses alive, which keeps jobs available.
 Yet how much damage has advertising done to our psyches?
-The answer to that question may never be solved.
+The answer to that question may never be provided.

 Advertising is based on creating dissatisfaction, on making people want more than they have, look different than they look, go places they've never gone.
 It's based on the idea of creating a need where previously no need was seen.
 A "Calvin and Hobbes" strip put it well, when Hobbes points out to Calvin that his emotional well being depended on a need that wasn't there until he happened to read an advertisement for a product.
 This kind of dissatisfaction, though, is destructive rather than productive.
 It's dissatisfaction based on ownership (or lack of), materialism, and aesthetic appeal, but not dissatisfaction based on the truly productive ways of improving ourselves.